 Confusing, indeed.
 Because I’m not about to start expecting doormat behavior or perfection of myself or others.
 So it’s delicious confusion for me.

-Like the conversation Maggie and I had the next morning, inspired by the music, and even by our ride down afterward in the packed elevator, buzzing with all the equally thrilled folks around us.
-The chance to share and reflect on my new confusion with my old friend was yet another lovely experience.
+Like the conversation Maggie and I had the next morning, inspired by the music and our ride down after in the packed elevator, buzzing with all the equally thrilled folks around us.
+The chance to share and reflect on my new confusion with my old friend was more rich brew.

 The point for me now is to continue living in the unknown in this odd new phase.
 I’m feeling my way.

 So another truth is that I’m experiencing my mom’s death not just as heartbreaking loss, but also as opening.
 Opening into what, I still don’t really know.
 Though it’s at least in part about growth on some level that’s only possible now.

 And not just growth, but also capacity for deep connection.
 As one of my personal heroines, Marion Woodman, said, “It’s suffering that opens us to love.”